locize/blog/source/_posts/how-to-internationalize-react-i18next.md

 // <Footer t={t} />
 ```

-import luxon and define a format function in the interpolation options of i18next, like documented in the [documentation](https://www.i18next.com/translation-function/formatting) and add the new translation key:
+import luxon and define a format function, like documented in the [documentation](https://www.i18next.com/translation-function/formatting) and add the new translation key:

 ```javascript
 import i18n from 'i18next';